Article curated by Rowena Fletcher-Wood

 The Ecosystem in Your Gut

 It might even determine your tastes in food and whether you are fat or thin.
 Until recently, nobody knew very much about the gut microbes or what they were doing in there – except creating gas – but now dieticians think some of our basic ideas about food could be wrong - such as treating all calories as equal.

 It might be our microbiome – consisting of the ecosystem of microbial life forms swarming about inside us – that determines how food affects our bodies.
 Microbes may have the power to switch on genes, or be selected by genes – not as shocking as it originally sounds when you realise that, because we evolved from them, we are 40% microbe.
 But our microbial makeup really is unique.
 We only share 10-20% of our microbes with friends and family, whilst we share 99.5% of our DNA.

 The microbiome is more similar in twins, but can still vary hugely between family members, especially those born by caesarean section.
 This is because we are all born microbe-free, sterile, perfect if you like, except that we can’t digest anything.
 We get our first microbes from our mother, usually by getting a mouthful of placenta during the birthing process.
 Babies born by caesarean section get their first microbes from random strangers: usually the first doctor to lay their hands on them.
-As a result, the baby’s microbiome won’t resemble its mothers at all, and it might get the “wrong” kind of microbes for its genetics.
-As a result, caesarean babies are likely to be fatter and more likely to get allergies (this theory is considered controversial though).
+Although they will pick up some microbes from their parents through touching and breastfeeding, they may get some “wrong” microbes for their genetics.
+As a result, caesarean babies might be more likely to be fatter and more likely to get allergies (this theory is considered controversial though).